 Recent research results are presented and discussed.
 The main aim is to enable a dialogue between climate scientists and stakeholders on topics that are relevant to climate decision-making processes and policies.

 The heart of the Dialogue on the Economics of Climate Change is the event series Forum Climate Economics – a platform that gives scientists and practitioners the opportunity to exchange views on current topics in the debate on climate and energy policies – with two events per year.

 During the first phase of the BMBF funding measure Economics of Climate Change five Fora have already taken place.
-The 7th Forum Climate Economics will take place on May 5, 2020 in Berlin.
+The 10th Forum Climate Economics will take place on November 22, 2021.

 Various scientific workshops will be organized within the themes of the BMBF funding measure Economics of Climate Change II to give researchers the opportunity to exchange views on methodological and content-related issues.
 In order to connect the results of individual projects and work towards solutions, overarching topics will be identified.

 The aim of the workshops is to develop common positions and contributions to current topics in energy and climate policy debates.

 Climate cabinet simulation game

 In March 2019, the German federal government established the so-called "Climate Cabinet".
 The goal of the ministers represented in the cabinet is to implement effective climate policy.
 The Climate Foundation for Citizens Sinsheim and ZEW Mannheim developed a simulation game for pupils which makes climate policy decision-making processes tangible and conveys climate economics in a vivid way.